wuxc/pywin32doc/md/win32security.md

   - [AdjustTokenPrivileges](win32security.md#win32securityadjusttokenprivileges)

-    Enables or disables privileges for an access token.&nbsp;
+    Enables or disables privileges for an access token\.&nbsp;

   - [AdjustTokenGroups](win32security.md#win32securityadjusttokengroups)

-    Sets the groups associated to an access token.&nbsp;
+    Sets the groups associated to an access token\.&nbsp;

   - [GetTokenInformation](win32security.md#win32securitygettokeninformation)

-    Retrieves a specified type of information about an access token.
-The calling process must have appropriate access rights to obtain the information.&nbsp;
+    Retrieves a specified type of information about an access token\.
+The calling process must have appropriate access rights to obtain the information\.&nbsp;

   - [OpenThreadToken](win32security.md#win32securityopenthreadtoken)

-    Opens the access token associated with a thread.&nbsp;
+    Opens the access token associated with a thread\.&nbsp;

   - [SetThreadToken](win32security.md#win32securitysetthreadtoken)

-    Assigns an impersonation token to a thread.
+    Assigns an impersonation token to a thread\.
 The function

-can also cause a thread to stop using an impersonation token.&nbsp;
+can also cause a thread to stop using an impersonation token\.&nbsp;

   - [GetFileSecurity](win32security.md#win32securitygetfilesecurity)

-    Obtains specified information about the security of a file or directory.
-The information obtained is constrained by the caller's access rights and privileges.&nbsp;
+    Obtains specified information about the security of a file or directory\.
+The information obtained is constrained by the caller's access rights and privileges\.&nbsp;

   - [SetFileSecurity](win32security.md#win32securitysetfilesecurity)

-    Sets information about the security of a file or directory.
-The information obtained is constrained by the caller's access rights and privileges.&nbsp;
+    Sets information about the security of a file or directory\.
+The information obtained is constrained by the caller's access rights and privileges\.&nbsp;

   - [GetUserObjectSecurity](win32security.md#win32securitygetuserobjectsecurity)

-    Obtains specified information about the security of a user object.
-The information obtained is constrained by the caller's access rights and privileges.&nbsp;
+    Obtains specified information about the security of a user object\.
+The information obtained is constrained by the caller's access rights and privileges\.&nbsp;

   - [SetUserObjectSecurity](win32security.md#win32securitysetuserobjectsecurity)

-    Sets information about the security of a user object.
-The information obtained is constrained by the caller's access rights and privileges.&nbsp;
+    Sets information about the security of a user object\.
+The information obtained is constrained by the caller's access rights and privileges\.&nbsp;

   - [GetKernelObjectSecurity](win32security.md#win32securitygetkernelobjectsecurity)

-    Obtains specified information about the security of a kernel object.
-The information obtained is constrained by the caller's access rights and privileges.&nbsp;
+    Obtains specified information about the security of a kernel object\.
+The information obtained is constrained by the caller's access rights and privileges\.&nbsp;

   - [SetKernelObjectSecurity](win32security.md#win32securitysetkernelobjectsecurity)

-    Sets information about the security of a kernel object.
-The information obtained is constrained by the caller's access rights and privileges.&nbsp;
+    Sets information about the security of a kernel object\.
+The information obtained is constrained by the caller's access rights and privileges\.&nbsp;

   - [SetTokenInformation](win32security.md#win32securitysettokeninformation)